 As of the date hereof, substantially all of the outstanding shares of our common stock are owned by FTAI.
 After the distribution, FTAI will not own any of our common stock.
 The following table provides information with respect to the expected beneficial ownership of our common stock by (i) each person whom we believe will be a beneficial owner of more than 5% of our outstanding common stock, (ii) each of our directors and named executive officers and (iii) all directors, director nominees and executive officers as a group.
-We based the share amounts on each person's beneficial ownership of FTAI common shares as of a common stock for every FTAI common shares as of the share amounts, and assuming a distribution ratio of share of our common stock for every FTAI common shares
+We based the share amounts on each person's beneficial ownership of FTAI common shares as of \\\\\\\\, 2022, unless we indicate some other basis for the share amounts, and assuming a distribution ratio of share of our common stock for every FTAI common share.